 Paris in the Days of Post-Impressionism

-The major exhibition Paris in the Days of Post-Impressionism: Signac and the Indépendants is open.
-Please note that this is the only exhibition accessible to visitors at this time.
-The Museum's permanent collections and cultural activities (guided tours, lectures, Family Weekends, Art Hive, Thursdays at the Museum, the Museum’s School of Art, WKSHP 15-20, and PRISM) will not be offered until further notice.
+Please note that the Museum's permanent collections and certain cultural activities (guided tours in the exhibition halls, Art Hive, Thursdays at the Museum, the Museum’s School of Art, WKSHP 15-20, and PRISM) will not be offered until further notice.

-New health measures put in place will ensure our visitors’ safety as well as enable them to explore the exhibition more comfortably and in depth.
+Health measures put in place will ensure our visitors’ safety as well as enable them to explore the exhibitions more comfortably and in depth.

 Innovation in health and art therapy